gctools-outilsgc/aurora-website/src/docs/en/component/back-to-top.md

 # Back to top

 Back to top is a navigation button that allows users to quickly revert back to the top of a particular web page.
 This element is shown in the bottom right corner of the page or mobile screen.
-The element only appears when the user scrolls \_**\(distance\)** \_a certain amount down the web page.
+The element only appears when the user scrolls a certain distanc down the web page.

 Back to top buttons are necessary for web pages with continuous scrolling, or a page that includes a long amount of content.
 A good guideline is to include a Back to top_button for any web page that is longer than 4 screens.